 What do people expect?
 What do they need?

 Perhaps it’s the combination of increased digital mobility combined with post-recession consumer skepticism that has contributed to us wanted to know and research so much.
-Whatever the case is, the better you can answer the questions people want to know, while keeping them engaged the better off you’ll be.
+Whatever the case, the better you can answer the questions people want to know, while keeping them engaged the better off you’ll be.
 There are many cases, like in my case with Contrex, where the information available from the brand itself was so little, that I did most of my research elsewhere and found information which steered me away from the brand.
-By contrast what if in the right moment I’d seen this video which has over 19 million views?

 Related blog post: You Need to Think in Micro-Moments to Build Effective Customer Experiences